-Hot tip: This is the perfect spot for bird-chasing kids to play a feathery version of Where’s Wally so you can finish your coffee while it’s still hot.
+Hot tip: This is a good spot for bird-chasing kids to play a feathery version of Where’s Wally so you can finish your coffee while it’s still hot.

 CK Coffee Bar, Mooloolaba

-It’ll be hard to get your kids to leave without a full-blown tantrum at CK Coffee Bar.
-They have a cute indoor play area with books, toys and a play kitchen to keep kids entertained while the food and drinks are prepared.
+It’ll be hard to get your kids to leave the cute indoor play area with books, toys and a play kitchen that entertains while the food and drinks are prepared.

-The CK Coffee Bar team have crafted a kid-friendly menu (based on their own learnings from three fussy eaters) with classics like eggs and bacon on toast and banana pancakes for breakfast, or grilled chicken strips served with oven-baked sweet potato fries for lunch.
+The CK Coffee Bar team have also crafted a kid-friendly menu (based on learnings from their own fussy eaters) with short stack banana pancakes with coconut ice-cream for breakfast or mini Angus beef burger with sweet potato fries for lunch.